The basics of test assertion

 -

-Special functions for helping implementation
+Special support functions to ease assertion implementation

 Example: IfThenElse() - Output